flother/csv-game/README.md

 dimensions rather than counting each individual record.
 This may be a bit cheaty.

+Julia works in a similar fashion to R and reads the CSV file into an Array{Any,2} and multiplies the product of the dimensions rather than counting each individual record.
+Like the R version, this might be a bit cheaty.

 ## Rudimentary Analysis

 Profiling the Go code, I can see that a lot of the time goes to Garbage